 - any phone number used to call our customer service number.

 Information we receive from other sources

 We may also receive information about you if you use any of the other websites we operate, the other services we provide or from individuals nominating you for an award, medal or other role.

 Information about other people

 If you provide information to us about any person other than yourself, such as PR / marketing contact, senior management or other colleagues, your relatives, next of kin or nominees you must ensure that they understand how their information will be used, and that they have given their permission for you to disclose it to us and for you to allow us, and our outsourced service providers, to use it.

 We may use your personal data where this is necessary to pursue our legitimate interests as provider of training, assessment, and certification products including to:

-- providing you with newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services offered by a member of the City & Guilds Group which may be of interest to you; and
+- providing you with newsletters, surveys, information about our awards and events, offers, and promotions, related to products and services offered by City & Guilds or one of its community of brands which may be of interest to you; and

 - improving the quality of experience when you interact with our products and/or services, including testing the performance and customer experience of our website.